History of medicine: Ancient Indian medicine

-The Atharvaveda, a sacred text of Hinduism dating from the Early Iron Age, is one of the first Indian texts dealing with medicine.
-The Atharvaveda also contains prescriptions of herbs for various ailments.
+The Atharvaveda, a sacred text of Hinduism dating from the middle Vedic age (c.
+1200–900 BCE), is one of the first Indian texts dealing with medicine.
+It is a text filled with magical charms, spells, and incantations used for various purposes, such as protection against demons, rekindling love, ensuring childbirth, and achieving success in battle, trade, and even gambling.
+It also includes numerous charms aimed at curing diseases and several remedies from medicinal herbs, overall making it a key source of medical knowledge during the Vedic period.
 The use of herbs to treat ailments would later form a large part of Ayurveda.

 Ayurveda, meaning the "complete knowledge for long life" is another medical system of India.
-Its two most famous texts belong to the schools of Charaka and Sushruta.
+Its two most famous texts (samhitas) belong to the schools of Charaka and Sushruta.
+The Samhitas represent later revised versions (recensions) of their original works.
 The earliest foundations of Ayurveda were built on a synthesis of traditional herbal practices together with a massive addition of theoretical conceptualizations, new nosologies and new therapies dating from about 600 BCE onwards, and coming out of the communities of thinkers which included the Buddha and others.

 According to the compendium of Charaka, the Charakasamhitā, health and disease are not predetermined and life may be prolonged by human effort.
-The compendium of Suśruta, the Suśrutasamhitā defines the purpose of medicine to cure the diseases of the sick, protect the healthy, and to prolong life.
+The compendium of Sushruta, the Sushruta Samhita, defines the purpose of medicine to cure the diseases of the sick, protect the healthy, and to prolong life.
 Both these ancient compendia include details of the examination, diagnosis, treatment, and prognosis of numerous ailments.
-The Suśrutasamhitā is notable for describing procedures on various forms of surgery, including rhinoplasty, the repair of torn ear lobes, perineal lithotomy, cataract surgery, and several other excisions and other surgical procedures.
-Most remarkable was Susruta's surgery specially the rhinoplasty for which he is called father of modern plastic surgery.
+The Sushruta Samhita is notable for describing procedures on forms of surgery, including rhinoplasty, the repair of torn ear lobes, perineal lithotomy, cataract surgery, and other excisions and surgical procedures.
 Susruta also described more than 125 surgical instruments in detail.
-Also remarkable is Sushruta's penchant for scientific classification:

-His medical treatise consists of 184 chapters, 1,120 conditions are listed, including injuries and illnesses relating to aging and mental illness.
+Sushruta had a penchant for scientific classification: his medical treatise consists of 184 chapters, 1,120 conditions are listed, including injuries and illnesses relating to aging and mental illness.